irsat000/CAI-Tools/README.md

 This turns the conversation into example chat/definition format so you can use it in CAI and other AI chat platforms.
 It downloads a .txt file, which is a text document.
 All you need to do is copy paste the content.

 ### History Page
+Only in histories, "chat2" conversations are currently inaccessible by this tool.
+Wish me luck!
 ###### Download to read offline
 It downloads an .html file which is a web page.
 You can read all your conversations offline with this file.
 ###### Raw Dump (json)